MaDongdong99/terraform-tencentcloud-security-group/examples/sub-module/README.md

 # SecurityGroup Module Example

-This module will create a new SecurityGroup and Rules.
+This module will create SecurityGroup Rules by sub module http-80

 ## Usage

-To run this example, you need first replace the configuration like `security_group_name`, `ingress_with_cidr_blocks` etc, and then execute:
+To run this example, you need first add terraform provider declaration:

 ```bash
 $ terraform init